SamanthaBooth81/foody-family/README.md

 - As a Community User I can save recipes to favourites so that I can easily find them again.

 # Features
-- View Recipies
+- View Recipes
 - Create an account
-- Upload, edit and remove Recipies
+- Upload, edit and remove Recipes
-- Like, comment and save recipies
+- Like, comment and save Recipes

 # Features to be Implemented